Orange-Cyberdefense/KeePwn/README.md

 ### Memory Dumps Parsing

-As described by [@vdohney](https://github.com/vdohney/keepass-password-dumper), it is possible to retrieve the database's master password memory dumps (CVE-2023-32784, affecting versions prior to KeePass 2.54).
+As described by [@vdohney](https://github.com/vdohney/keepass-password-dumper), it is possible to retrieve the database's master password in memory (CVE-2023-32784, affecting versions prior to KeePass 2.54).

-KeePwn `parse_dump` module will search for potential master password candidates in memory dumps.
-Because the resulting strings will (by design) be incomplete, the module can then be used to bruteforce the missing first character against a specified KDBX file.
+KeePwn `parse_dump` module will search for potential master password candidates in dumps.
+Because the resulting strings will (by design) be incomplete, the module can also be used to bruteforce the missing first character against a specified KDBX file.

 ![](./.github/images/keepwn_parse_dump_example.png)

 The memory dump parsing makes use of [@CMEPW's Python PoC](https://github.com/CMEPW/keepass-dump-masterkey).
-Thanks for letting me use the code :)
+Thanks for letting me re-use the code :)

 ## Contribute